CurtisNewbie/Indexing-web-browser/README.md

 # A-simple-indexing-web-browser

 This is a very simple indexing web browser, it builds a searchable index of web page contents dynamically as the user browses.
 This program has two "views"/"windows", one is for browsing webpages, and another is for searching content words with queries.
 The users are able to browse online websites (by entering URL) or local html files (by providing path to these files).
 Once the webpages are visited, users can then search through these webpages using <b>infix or prefix queries</b>.
 There are two type of contents words that can be searched for: the uniques words within the <b>\<head>...\</head></b> tags and the unique words within the <b>\<body>...\</body></b> tags.

 If you are only interested in what it does, you can have a look at the demos in Section 2.
-Using it as a simple web browser would only need to know the basic functionalities in Section 2 and Section 3 (for loading local webpage).

-If you want to use the query functions to search through contents, you may need to have a look at Section 4, it shouldn't be hard to understand, but I hope that I have explained it clearly. :D
+Using it as a simple web browser would only need to know the basic functionalities in **Section 2 (Demo)** and **Section 3 (loading web pages)**.
+Some basic configuration (e.g., default URL for new tab) is also explained is **Section 4 (Configuration with JSON)**.
+If you want to use the query functions to search through contents, you may need to have a look at **Section 5 (Query)**, it shouldn't be hard to understand, but I hope that I have explained it clearly. :D

+#### Content:

+1. Running Program With Maven
+2. Demo of Functionalities
+3. Browsing Online and local web pages
+4. Custom Configuration
+5. Query

 This program is developed using: